 But something happened that crossed a line for me, personally.
 It’s not necessary to get into it.
 It’s sufficient to say that it was the “push” I needed to at least research my options.

 If stepping into a gym to ask for help was scary, stepping onto a stage was scary – this tops everything!
 After 22 years as a government employee, I’m leaving early, so the retirement benefit will only half of my monthly income now.
 Health insurance isn’t paid for retirees in my state anymore, either.
 I’ve analyzed and over-thunk the crap out of this since last spring when the last straw fell onto my back.

 So I stopped thinking and acted.
 I will make this work.
 When I get worried, I flip my script and stay focused on the exciting opportunity ahead that is pulling me out.

 I’ve been working with a business mentor to start my own business as an online math coach/tutor specializing in closing learning gaps in that keep kids from being successful in geometry.

 If the negative stuff was the “push”, this is the “pull” I’m excited!

 There will also be something similar happening with fitness online, but I’m still working out exactly what my niche will be in that world.

 If you’re reading this now, you will be one of the first to know about that when I’m ready.
 My LMS peeps have been with me for years, so it’s important to me to tell you about it first, and if turns out to be something helpful, you will get first dibs.

 The plan is to have both sides of this online business ready for a “soft-opening” in January 2018.
 Assuming the school board approves my request to leave, and assuming nothing else happens to change my plans, my last day as a public school teacher will be July 31, 2018.
 Whatever the next thing is going to be, it needs to be fully functional by August.

 Wish me luck!!
-And as always – thank you for your encouragement and support!Let's connect!
+And as always – thank you for your encouragement and support!Find LMS on your favorite platform!